From time to time while traveling I experience moments that I like to think of as gifts.

 At the time I knew this was one of those “gift” moments, if only for me.
 The yaks would have crossed the river anyway, just like the sun would have risen over Borobudur.
 I happened to be in the right place at the right time to see it.

 I never planned to tell anyone, either.
 How could I?
-Words couldn’t do it justice.
-And besides who in their right mind, besides me, would care?
+Spoken words couldn’t do it justice.
+Besides, who in their right mind, other than me, would care?

 But it also quietly became one of the highlights of my 5 weeks in Mongolia.